 Vata Season

 The late Autumn to early winter season is ruled by Vata dosha.
 This means that many Vata qualities are strongest in the fall.
 As the summer heat wanes, dry, light, mobile, and cool qualities emerge.
-Therefore, it is particularly important to take extra care to balance Vata dosha as fall approaches.
+Therefore, it is particularly important to take extra care to balance Vata dosha as Vata season approaches.
 Although Vata types are more likely to become imbalanced, Pitta and Kapha types can also develop Vata imbalances.

 Tips for Balancing Vata Dosha